Clifford Chance – almost as big in New York as Cravath Swaine & Moore, even if its RPL lags behind – is best known for corporate and banking.

 On the negative side, a strategy from managing partner David Childs to move lawyers around the network seems to have borne little fruit.
 It appears that few are keen to make the move.

-The verdict Clifford Chance has had its share of troubles over the years, from its unhappy merger with Rogers & Wells and disastrous West Coast adventures in the US.
+Clifford Chance has had its share of troubles over the years, from its unhappy merger with Rogers & Wells and disastrous West Coast adventures in the US.

 All this seems to be in the past now.
 If Clifford Chance can recapture its go getting ethos and put its faith in its strongest partner leaders, it could consolidate its first transatlantic mover advantage.